Riber Castle: History

 Known locally as "Smedley's Folly" because of the difficulty of getting water to the hill summit, it was built by the industrialist John Smedley in 1862 as his private home.
-His wife lived in it until her death in 1892.
-After the death of Smedley's wife, the castle became a boys' prep school until this became financially unsustainable in the 1930s.
+After Smedley’s death in 1874, his widow lived at the castle until her death in 1892.
+The castle then became a boys' prep school until this became financially unviable in the 1930s.
 The architectural historian John Summerson attended the school in the early 20th century.
 While he enjoyed his time at the school, the building's architecture had lesser appeal; he described the castle as "an object of indecipherable bastardy – a true monster".
 With the coming of World War II the Ministry of Defence used the site for food storage.
 The MoD left following the war and the castle remained unused until the 1960s.

 From the 1960s to September 2000 it was home to a wildlife park, containing British and European fauna.
-Riber Castle Wildlife Park, or Riber Zoo as it was known, was eventually sold by the owner.
-The original owners sold the wildlife Park as a going concern.
-The subsequent owners were criticised heavily for the treatment of the animals kept there, and the closure was not without controversy.
-The original owners bred lynx which were later released in a European mountain range.
+The late 20th century saw increasing criticism of the treatment of animals at the zoo and it closed in 2000.

-Plans to turn the shell into apartments received planning consent on 15 March 2006.
-The castle walls have now been secured, chimneys and floors rebuilt, 119 windows replaced and a roof added.
-It was expected that two show apartments would be ready some time in 2014.
-Access to the site before 2006 was securely restricted, until the perimeter fence was unwired to provide unrestricted access to the site, which later became a commonly used footpath.
-However, recently developers have added a second (more secure) fence, boarded up all entrance points and have security personnel onsite.
+Plans to turn the shell of the castle into apartments repeatedly failed in the 21st century.
+However, in 2023, conversion work on the castle began, with plans for enabling development in the grounds.
+Completion of the castle renovation is planned for the autumn of 2024 and apartments have been listed for sale.